-Sanction referrals must only be considered if a claimant cannot provide any evidence of work search or fails to undertake work-related activities.
+Sanction referrals should only be considered, if a claimant cannot provide any evidence of work search or fails to undertake work-related activities.

-When considering a possible sanction referral, the work coach must gather evidence and review any changes in the claimant's circumstances taking into account:
+When considering a possible sanction referral, work coaches must gather evidence and review any changes in the claimant's circumstances taking into account:

 - complex needs

 - vulnerabilities

 - health conditions

-- pandemic (for example, COVID-19)
+- pandemic (for example, Covid-19)

-See Complex needs.
+See: Complex needs

-If the work coach feels that the claimant has not taken reasonable steps to search for work, they must gather information about:
+Where the work coach feels the claimant has not taken reasonable steps to search for work, they must gather information about:

-- · what the claimant has done - · why the claimant has not done more
+- · what the claimant has done - why the claimant has not done more

-This information must then be taken into the team leader case conference.
+This information should then be taken into the site leader case conference.